linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/SplitApplyCombine Wickham.md

 # 5.2.
 Case study: Ozone

-In this case study we will analyze a 3d array that records ozone levels over a  $24 \times 24$  spatial grid at 72 time points (Hobbs, Wickham, Hofmann, and Cook 2010).
-This produces a  $24 \times 24 \times 72$  3d array, containing a total of 41472 data points.
+In this case study we will analyze a 3d array that records ozone levels over a $24\times24$ spatial grid at 72 time points (Hobbs, Wickham, Hofmann, and Cook 2010).
+This produces a $24\times24\times72$ 3d array, containing a total of 41472 data points.
 Figure 11 shows one way of displaying this data.
 Conditional on spatial location, each star glyph shows the evolution of ozone levels for each of the 72 months (6 years, 1995-2000).
 The construction of the glyph is described in Figure 12; it is basically a time series in polar coordinates.
 The striking seasonal patterns make it difficult to see if there are any long-term changes.
 In this case study, we will explore how to separate out and visualize the seasonal effects.
 Again we will start with the simplest case: A single time point, from location (1, 1).
 Figure 13 displays this in two ways: As a single line over time, or a line for each year over the months.
 This plot illustrates the striking

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/ec0420f5-a41b-4f4f-8df9-3ce33ad51c0b/115d28f15563b39fc001f82c98e5605ec7ade26c458439409943bdeaf1664d05.jpg)
 Figure 11: Star glyphs showing variation in ozone over time at each spatial location.